Barolo 2019 — why this vintage is worth the hype

 • Scores: 95/100 Robert Parker, 94/100 James Suckling.

-• Taste profile: cherries (red and black), plum, rose petals, tobacco, leather and a hint of alpine herbs.
-The wine is rich and powerful, but with beautifully integrated tannins.
+• Flavor profile: Cherries (both red and black), plum, rose petals, tobacco, leather, and a hint of alpine herbs.
+The wine is rich and powerful, yet with beautifully integrated tannins.

-• Terroir: The grapes come from ~20 top vineyards spread across several villages in the Barolo zone.
-This wine therefore beautifully showcases the quality of the entire 2019 vintage, not just a single specific cru.
+• Terroir: The grapes come from approximately 20 top vineyards spread across several villages in the Barolo region.
+As a result, this wine beautifully showcases the excellence of the entire 2019 vintage, not just one specific cru.

 • Drinking window: 2026–2040.

-This is the quintessential "house Barolo" of an absolute top name (Vietti), with Grand Cru ambition but without the Grand Cru price tag.
-Critics call it a textbook example of the power of 2019.
+This is the "house Barolo" from an absolute top name (Vietti), with Grand Cru ambitions but without the Grand Cru price tag.
+Critics call it a textbook example of the strength of 2019.

 5.4 Elio Altare – Barolo DOCG La Morra 2019

-• Still available now for a price of around 85,-
+• Now still available for a price of around 85,-

 • Scores: 94+/100 Robert Parker, 93/100 James Suckling, plus high ratings in Italian guides.

-• Taste profile: bright ruby red with garnet edges; on the nose, red fruit (strawberry, raspberry), violets, balsamic notes and a hint of pepper.
-On the palate, warm, elegant, with seductive acidity, round tannins and a long, silky finish.
+• Flavor profile: Bright ruby red with a garnet rim; red fruit (strawberry, raspberry), violets, balsamic notes, and a touch of pepper on the nose.
+Warm and elegant on the palate, with seductive acidity, rounded tannins, and a long, silky finish.

 • Drinking window: 2025–2040.

-Elio Altare (now led by daughter Silvia) is known for Barolo with finesse, precision, and terroir expression.
-They explicitly call 2019 a "classic" year that was easy to vinify and yielded rich, powerful wines.
+Elio Altare (now led by his daughter Silvia) is known for Barolo with finesse, precision, and terroir expression.
+They explicitly call 2019 a "classic" year that vinified easily and produced rich, powerful wines.

 5.5 Elio Grasso – Barolo DOCG Ginestra “Casa Maté” 2019 (Monforte d'Alba)

-• Taste profile: darker fruits (black cherry, blackberry), violets, licorice, cocoa, spiciness, earthiness, and a cool, almost eucalyptus-like freshness.
-In the mouth: full, creamy, intense, with enormous length and firm, noble tannins.
+• Flavor profile: darker fruit (black cherry, blackberry), violets, licorice, cocoa, spice, earth, and a cool, almost eucalyptus-like freshness.
+On the palate: full, creamy, intense, with enormous length and firm, noble tannins.

 • Terroir: Casa Maté is located on the Ginestra hill in Monforte d'Alba, at an altitude of 300–350 meters, in calcareous clay and sandstone.
-This terroir produces Barolo with serious structure and enormous aging potential.
+This terroir produces Barolo with substantial structure and enormous ageing potential.

 • Drinking window: 2028–2055 (!).